 Victory Media has rated OSU as one of the top “Military Friendly” schools for six years in a row.
 OSU has an entire website dedicated to the 1,600-plus current veteran, dependent, active duty, National Guard and Reserve students and the 1,000-plus current faculty and staff veterans.

 On campus, the Office of Military & Veterans Services coordinates activities, social events and services, such as benefits counseling and processing, veterans orientations, academic advising, scholarships, tutoring and healthcare.
 They are also currently working with the Ohio Board of Regents to allow priority registration, academic credit for prior learning and other new policies and programs for military members, veterans and their families within Ohio.

-40. Penn State University in State College, Pa.
+40. Pennsylvania State University in State College, Pennsylvania

 Starting this spring, honorably discharged student veterans of the U.S. Armed Forces, Reserve and Guard will have the benefit of priority registration, thanks to recent approval from the PSU Faculty Senate.

 Veterans and their families also have access to free counseling and psychological services, a Veterans Outpatient Clinic and an Office of Veterans Programs at the University Park campus.

 On the social side of campus life, the Penn State Veterans Organization (PSUVO) offers “any and all assistance” when it comes to transitioning into Penn State, as well as a community of like-minded student and alumni veterans and social members concerned with veterans issues.

 Although they’ve moved down a couple spots, TU continues to make it within the top 10 of U.S. News & World Report’s “Best Colleges for Veterans” annual list.